 This is the coaster that started the modern-day coaster wars.
 When it debuted in 1989, Magnum XL-200 broke the once-inconceivable 200-foot height barrier for roller coasters.
 In a class of its own at the time, Cedar Point coined the term, "hypercoaster," for its new ride.
-Today, hypercoasters refer generically to rides that, like Magnum, exceed 200 feet and are designed for height, speed, acceleration, and lots of airtime -- but not inversions.
+Today, hypercoasters refer generically to rides that, like Magnum, climb between 200 and 300 feet and are designed for height, speed, acceleration, and lots of airtime, but not inversions.

 - Thrill Scale (0=Wimpy!, 10=Yikes!): 7